EdgarLefevre/Deepmeta_v2/README.md

 ## Installation

-We recommend you to use conda to create and manage dependencies.
+We recommend you to use conda to create your virtual env and manage dependencies.

 To install required libraries:
 ```shell script